Ukraine says it destroyed Russian warship in fiery video

 Still, losing such a vessel could be “a problem for them given the slow production rate of new ones and how old some of the existing ones are,” Lee said.

-The Ukrainian navy identified the destroyed ship on their Facebook page as the “Orsk” of Russia’s Black Sea Fleet, sharing images of the alleged “occupier” ship in an undated photo before the explosion as well as visuals of the fires.
+The Ukrainian navy initially incorrectly identified the destroyed ship on its Facebook page Thursday as the Orsk of Russia’s Black Sea Fleet, sharing images of the alleged “occupier” ship in an undated photo before the explosion as well as visuals of the fires.

+Ukraine’s general staff of the armed forces said in a follow-up Facebook post Friday that the Saratov landing ship was destroyed, not the Orsk.

 “One of the Russian ships cannot be restored and also several other ships have been affected,” Ukrainian Defense Ministry spokesman Oleksandr Motuzyanyk said in a briefing Thursday.
-He declined to disclose operational detail, stating that the “tools” used on the ships were “not that important.”
+He declined to disclose operational details, stating that the “tools” used on the ships were “not that important.”

 “We can tell you for sure this operation has been a success,” he said.

-The shape of the Orsk appears to match the outline of the ship engulfed in flames in the video.
+The shape of the Orsk had appeared to match the outline of the ship engulfed in flames in the video.
 State-owned Russian media outlets published a video of the Russian Black Sea Fleet’s Orsk Project 1171 offloading armored military vehicles on Monday at Berdyansk.
 Television network Zvezda claimed that the Orsk was the first Russian ship to enter the port and said it would help cut down on the delivery time of military equipment to troops.

 The network called the ship’s landing “an epic event,” the BBC reported.